thingdom/node-neo4j/API_v2.md

 var stream = db.cypher({query, params, headers, raw}, cb);
 ```

-This method will immediately return a pipeable "results" stream
-(a `data` event will be emitted for each result row),
-then call the callback with the the full, aggregate results array
+If a callback is given, it'll be called with the array of results,
-(similar to the `http()` method).
+or an error if there is one.
+Alternately, the results can be streamed back by omitting the callback.
+In that case, a stream will be returned, which will emit a `data` event
+for each result, or an `error` event if there is one.
-Each result row will be a dictionary from column name
+In both cases, each result will be a dictionary from column name to
-to the row's value for that column.
+row value for that column.

-By default, nodes and relationships will be transformed to `Node` and
+In addition, by default, nodes and relationships will be transformed to
-`Relationship` objects.
+`Node` and `Relationship` objects.
-To do that, though, requires a heavier data format over the wire.
 If you don't need the full knowledge of node and relationship metadata
-(labels, types, native IDs), you can bypass this by passing `raw: true`
+(labels, types, native IDs), you can bypass that by specifying `raw: true`,
-for a potential performance gain.
+which will return just property data, for a potential performance gain.

-If there's an error, the "results" stream will emit an `error` event,
-and the callback will be called with the error.

-TODO: Should we formalize the "results" stream into a documented class?
+TODO: Should we formalize the streaming case into a documented Stream class?
+Or should we just link to cypher-stream?

 TODO: Should we allow access to other underlying data formats, e.g. "graph"?